 The Foundation's financial statements have been prepared in conformity with accounting principles generally accepted in the United States.
 Net assets and support, revenue, expenses, gains, and losses are classified based on the existence or absence of donor-imposed restrictions.
-Accordingly, unrestricted net assets are amounts not subject to donor-imposed stipulations and are available for operations.
+Accordingly, net assets without donor restrictions are amounts not subject to donor-imposed stipulations and are available for operations.